SumitPadhiyar/flip-book-maker/README.md

 ### Improvements
 1. Implementing dynamic flips by changing the position of a single image on flip pages
-2. Less decoupling between `Parser` module and `FlipBookCreator` module
+2. Reduce coupling between `Parser` module and `FlipBookCreator` module